 Beware Opponents' Sync Moves

 Opponents' sync moves are extremely dangerous in both single-player and co-op battles because their sync moves will damage all three of your sync pairs.
-They'll also remove all your stat buffs, so you shouldn't use stat-increasing moves when your opponent is about to use a sync move, since you won't get to enjoy the moves' benefits.

 Avoiding sync moves is particularly interesting in co-op battles because only the sync pairs you and your teammates have active on the field will take damage.
 If you queue one sync pair to switch to another while your opponent has one turn left before they use their sync move, the new sync pair can then take an action and absorb your opponent's sync move for its teammates.
 Just remember that it's too late to switch once your opponent's sync move is already in the queue.
 (You'll have a much easier time tracking this if you turn on Action Order in the battle settings.)